SLAM (Simultaneous Localization and Mapping)

 Image and point-cloud mapping does not consider the characteristics of a robot’s movement.
 In some cases, this approach can generate discontinuous position estimates.
 For example, a calculation result showing that a robot moving at 1 m/s suddenly jumped forward by 10 meters.
 This kind of localization failure can be prevented either by using a recovery algorithm or by fusing the motion model with multiple sensors to make calculations based on the sensor data.

-When localization fails, a countermeasure to recover is by remembering a landmark as a key-frame from a previously visited place.
+When localization fails, a countermeasure to recover is by remembering a landmark as a key frame from a previously visited place.
 When searching for a landmark, a feature extraction process is applied in a way that it can scan at high speeds.
 Some methods based on image features include bag of features (BoF) and bag of visual words (BoVW).
-More recently, deep learning is used for comparison of distances from features.
+More recently, deep learning has been used for the comparison of distances from features.

 3. High computational cost for image processing, point cloud processing, and optimization